Students can start working on their thesis once they have obtained at least 20 EC for MA courses.

 Aim of the Master’s Thesis

-A thesis is an academic essay, written by the student in consultation with two supervisors.
-The thesis must show that the student is capable of summarizing and analysing existing literature in a critical manner, formulating one or more well-defined and motivated research questions and of conducting independent research.
+A thesis is an extended academic essay based upon independent research that demonstrates extensive knowledge of a topic and a degree of originality.
+Written under supervision of a staff member, the thesis must show that the student is capable of summarizing and analyzing existing secondary academic source material in a critical manner, formulating one or more well-defined and motivated research questions and of building a logical argument in academic German.

 Choosing a Topic